 The MPhil in Finance is an integral part of the route to a PhD in Finance.
 It is designed to provide students with the knowledge required to do research in corporate finance.

-The Cambridge MPhil in Finance, now in its 25th year, offers the rare opportunity to be associated with up to three world-class faculties at a university that has more Nobel Prize winners than any other institution worldwide.
+The Cambridge MPhil in Finance is the oldest masters degree in finance available at the University of Cambridge.
+Now in its 28th year, it offers the rare opportunity to be associated with up to three world-class faculties at a university that has more Nobel Prize winners than any other institution worldwide.
 It is jointly taught by staff of: